-The enhanced Automated Call Distribution (eACD) system is an essential tool for campus call centers, providing a means to effectively manage large volumes of incoming phone calls.
+The enhanced Automated Call Distribution (eACD) system is an essential tool for campus contact centers to effectively manage large volumes of incoming phone calls.

 eACD service provides programmable features that benefit call processing, agents, and management.
 For a full list of features, please refer to the Features (Enhanced Tier) page.

 - eACD distributes incoming calls in the order of arrival to the first available agent.
 The system answers each call immediately and, if necessary, holds it in queue with custom or generic announcements until it can be directed to the next available call center agent.
 Balancing the workload among agents ensures that each caller receives prompt and professional service.

 - The Stanford eACD system does far more than simply process calls in sequence.
 You can design it to provide different kinds of treatment to different callers.
 For example, departments can use eACD to give priority handling to patients (or clients) calling long distance, or to distinguish help desk callers placing orders from those seeking technical support.